withastro/docs/src/pages/en/tutorial/6-interactivity/index.md

 This theme toggle element is an HTML checkbox, but it won't look like one when we're done with it!

-Using the CSS classes we have added to the HTML above, and some CSS definitions below, we will make this plain checkbox look like a sliding toggle instead.
+Using the CSS classes added to the HTML above, and some CSS definitions below, you will make this plain checkbox look like a sliding toggle instead.
 Don't worry if you find the CSS styles a little overwhelming.
 You can just copy and paste for now, and examine the details later!

 ### Style your toggle